 Open to all students.
 Credit is given to students for individualized lessons with private music teachers employed by the College.
-This performance-based course may be taken for one or two credits.

-MUSI 114 Individualized Voice Lessons III
+MUSI 114 Individualized Voice Lessons 3

 Open to all students.
 Credit is given to students for individualized lessons with private music teachers employed by the College.
-This performance-based course may be taken for one or two credits.

-MUSI 115 Individualized Voice Lessons IV
+MUSI 115 Individualized Voice Lessons 4

 Open to all students.
 Credit is given to students for individualized lessons with private music teachers employed by the College.
-This performance-based course may be taken for one or two credits.

-MUSI 120 Beginning Piano Class 2 CR
+MUSI 120 Beginning Piano Class